 • 3.1.2 Language of Parts Level AA

 Potential problems when identified, would be brought to the attention of the web owner for rectification as intervention on behalf of the website would not be possible under disproportionate burden or where the problem is outside the scope of the accessibility regulations.

-Where appropriate, we plan to add text alternatives for all images by September 2020.
+Where appropriate, we plan to add text alternatives for all images as soon as is practical.
 When we publish new content we will make sure our use of images meets accessibility standards.

-In order to comply with the spirit of the regulations, Ringstones Media run basic tests against the (WCAG) 2.1 recommendations.
+In order to comply with the spirit of the regulations, Ringstones Media run basic tests against the WCAG 2.2 recommendations.
 We are guided by W3C's 'How to Meet WCAG (Quick Reference)'as detailed here.